V-Vibee/My-Projects-2.0/8. Diabetic Prediction/README.md

- # Diabetic Prediction Analysis: A Rising Cause
+ # Diabetic Prediction: A Cause of Concern and its Analysis

 ![maxresdefault](https://github.com/user-attachments/assets/46102169-e1e5-4908-86f7-82a92dcf0fb4)